WaterFutures/WaterBenchmarkHub/README.md

     }
 ```

+## How to get Support?

+If you come across any bug or need assistance please feel free to open a new issue if none of the existing issues answers your questions.

 ## How to Contribute?

 Contributions (e.g. creating issues, pull-requests, etc.) are welcome -- please make sure to read